 Many traditional self-employment vocations get most of their income from service or sales to other businesses and organizations.
 These clients are vulnerable to intrusive regulation and auditing by the IRS.
 Some self-employment businesses are vulnerable to reporting requirements because of licensing or other government regulation.

 Vocations in these categories include:

 As a sole proprietor you operate under your own name or an assumed business name.
 You are supposed to report your business income on Schedule C and other forms that supplement your individual 1040 Income Tax Return.
-Many sole proprietors have used self-employment to avoid paying taxes.
 The contractual self-employment relationship can be advantageous to client businesses that use such services, because they can avoid paying employee tax and benefit obligations and avoid much of the record keeping burden involved in hiring wage and salary employees.
 To prevent sole proprietors and the businesses they work for from using this relationship to avoid federal taxes, the IRS tries to close loopholes and tighten the regulations that define and govern employer, employee and independent contractor relationships.